iamkirankumaryadav/Library/Statistics/Statistics.md

 Squared deviation from mean | Square root of variance Squared units | Same units as the original data
 More sensitive to outliers | Less sensitive to outliers

+### Inferential Statistics

+-  Allows you to conclude a larger population from a smaller sample.
+-  Making Inferences from Samples:
+- Imagine you want to understand if a new product will be liked by people or not.
+- It's not practical to test it on every person in the world.
+So, you select a representative sample of people (maybe 100) and allow half to taste (50 people) while using a regular one on the other half (control group).
+- By comparing the average people's increase in the usage of product to the control group, you can infer whether the product will be truly liked by the entire population.

+### Hypothesis Testing:
+- This is like guessing the population based on your sample.
+- Null Hypothesis (H₀): You assume there's no significant difference between your sample and the population.
+- Alternative Hypothesis (H₁): This is the actual guess about the population.
+There might be a difference!

 ### Coefficient of variation